lamb-russell/product-classifier/README.md

 ### Prerequisites

-1. **Python 3.10+**: Ensure Python 3.10 or higher is installed on your machine.
+- **Python 3.10+**: Ensure you have Python 3.10 or a later version installed.
-2. **Virtual Environment**: The project uses a virtual environment to manage dependencies.
-The virtual environment is created using `virtualenv`.
+- **Virtual Environment**: It's recommended to use a virtual environment for managing dependencies.

 ### Steps to Set Up the Environment